Frequently Asked Questions

 Positioning Badges on Uniform

-Prior to 1990, there were set positions for badges to be worn on uniform - these were published in 'Policy, Organisation and Rules', the 'Guide's Book of Rules' and in the handbooks, so these should be referred to when judging where badges were to be positioned in the past.
+Prior to 1990, there were set positions for badges to be worn on uniform - these were published in 'Policy, Organisation and Rules', the 'Guide's Book of Rules' and in the handbooks, so these should be referred to when judging where badges were to be positioned in any given year up to 1990.
 No badges other than those on the list were permitted on uniform, under any circumstances.
 If you are 're-creating' old uniforms by adding badges to period blouses/dresses to create a sample uniform of a particular era, please research carefully to make sure all of the badges used are of the right era, and that the 'story' adds up - can't go giving a uniform a 'Little House' emblem if you haven't also got all the right interest badges needed to earn one, or ignore details like the Brownie Six badge changing side in 1931!